Did you know that a loss of power from winter storms (with snow, ice, high winds, and freezing rain) can compromise the safety of refrigerated food?

 Food Storage During an Emergency – What Do I Need?

 - One or more coolers.
-Inexpensive styrofoam coolers can do an excellent job.
+Inexpensive styrofoam coolers can also do an excellent job.

 - Shelf-stable foods, such as canned goods and powdered or boxed milk.
-These can be eaten cold or heated on the grill.
+These can be eaten cold or heated on a propane cooker.

-- A digital quick-response thermometer.
-A digital thermometer should be a necessity in your kitchen anyway.
-With these thermometers you can quickly check the internal temperatures of food for doneness and safety.
+- A food thermometer.
+With a thermometer, you can quickly check the internal temperatures of food for safe cooking.

 Power outages of any length can be frustrating and troublesome, and prolonged ones can also be dangerous.
 When your refrigerator goes out, special food safety measures must be taken.